-There are two ways: Cloning and imaging.
-Cloning copies your Windows or the hard drive content directly from one drive to another.
-Everything keeps original and looks the same.
+There is one ultimate method.
+Cloning and Imaging the Windows to another hard drive.
+Then you create a backup copy.
 While imaging backs up them all into a single and large file, you need to unzip it when using it.
 But both of them transfer all contents completely, not like a simple copy-and-paste, which would miss your boot sector, a very important part of Windows, and any other hidden files.

 Before transferring Windows, you need a cloning or imaging tool, Wondershare LiveBoot Boot CD can be a nice choice because it can help you to transfer your hard drive content and Windows effortlessly among Windows XP, Windows 7 and Vista.
 But the steps will be a little different when you transfer between different Windows versions.
 Let's talk about it in detail.